Johnny Hatley: 1959–1961

 While in Dallas for the national rodeo finals in December 1959, Hatley agreed to return to professional football, signing a contract with the Dallas Texans in the newly formed American Football League (AFL).
 He played briefly for the semi-professional Eagle Rock Athletic Club before signing with Dallas.
 In August 1960, Hatley was traded to the Denver Broncos.
 In the home opener, a win against the Oakland Raiders, he recovered a fumble.
-The Broncos finished the season with a record of 4–9–1, as Hatley started in all fourteen games.
+The Broncos finished the season with a record of 4–9–1, with Hatley starting in all fourteen games.

-In 1961, Hatley was signed by the New York Titans, but was released at the roster cuts.
+In 1961, Hatley was signed by the New York Titans but was released at the roster cuts.

 1966–1969

 In 1966, Hatley became the defensive coach, general manager, president, and a player for the newly formed Odessa-Midland Comets of the Texas Football League (TFL).
 Despite being 36 years old, Hatley ended the season being named to the league's all-star team.
 In January 1967, he submitted an application for a TFL team in Fort Worth.
-The application was accepted, with the Fort Worth Texans being the name.
+The application was accepted, with the Fort Worth Texans being the team's name.
 Hatley was named head coach.
 In addition to serving as head coach, Hatley also played offensive tackle for the team.
 The season opener for Fort Worth was played against the Odessa-Midland Comets, his former team.
 The Texans finished the season with a record of 5–9.

 In 1968, Hatley led Fort Worth (renamed the Braves that year) to a 10–2 record, placing second in the Western Division but narrowly missing the playoffs.
 The following year, Hatley retired from playing, at the age of 39, but continued as head coach and general manager.
 The 1969 Fort Worth team played in the Continental Football League (CoFL), and finished with a record of 5–7 in league play, third place in the Texas Division West.
 Hatley retired from coaching after the season.

 Rodeo career

-Hatley became interested in rodeo when at Sul Ross State and competed in the sport during the football off-season each year.
+Hatley became interested in rodeo when at Sul Ross and competed in the sport during the football off-season each year.
 In 1956, he quit football to rodeo full time.
 He said that year, "handling animals, even the bulls, isn't half as tough as playing football ...
 I've never gotten hurt in a professional rodeo, but in football, I'm always getting hurt."
 In the next years he won steer wrestling competitions in Odessa, El Paso, Uvalde, Pecos, and Waco, Texas; Palm Springs, California; Cheyenne, Wyoming; and Spokane, Washington.
 He placed sixth nationally in steer wrestling in 1957 and moved up to fifth in the following year.
 In 1959, he participated in the National Rodeo Finals and placed thirteenth.
-He competed only part time in the 1960s and had his last rodeo in Cheyenne, Wyoming, in 1973.
+He competed only part-time in the 1960s and had his last rodeo in Cheyenne, Wyoming, in 1973.